LittleImprovementsCustom/LittleImprovementsCustom/.github/SECURITY.md

 ## Supported Versions

-Only the current (live) version and the dev site are supported.
+Only the [current  version](https://www.littleimprovements-custom.tk/) and the [dev site](https://littleimprovementscustom-dev.beatso1.repl.co/) are supported.
 Do not report a vulnerability for a historical version of the website.

 ## Reporting a Vulnerability